pkijowska/projects-studying-etc/javascript.md

 first will be console.log 1, then, 2 then settimeout
 coz settimeout needs to go from call stack to webapi, and call stack will be empty in the meantime so console.log will jump in there

+**IIFE**
+One way to prevent the functions and variables from polluting the global object is to use immediately invoked function expressions.